cprg210/cprg210.github.io/_posts/2020-07-16-day-15-working-with-forms.md

 ---
-title: "Day 15: working with Forms"
+title: "Day 15: Displaying Data and Working with Forms"
 date: 2020-07-16T08:00-03:00
 categories:
   - schedule
 tags:
   -
 toc: true
-excerpt: Many sites allow the user to submit data to the server via a form.
-We'll explore how to handle these forms with Express and Pug.
+excerpt: We'll round out our Express knowledge with displaying data to the user and working with forms.
 ---
 ## Reminders for Tony
 1. Put on mic